cgchemlab/chemlab/doc/topology.rst

 Tabulated (multi mixed)         17    type, total number, p_min:p_max:table1:table2, p_min:p_max:table1:table2, p_min:p_max:table1:table2, ...
 ==============================  ====  ======

 Parameters with * are optional.
+If not set then the values are taken from the included force-field.